-Given the park's setting as two islands in Halifax Harbour, public access will be provided primarily by commercial ferry service.
-The Department will encourage the provision of this service from Halifax, Dartmouth, and Eastern Passage.
+Given the park's setting as two islands in Halifax Harbour, public access will be provided primarily by ferry and water taxi service.
+The Department will encourage the provision of these service from Halifax, Dartmouth, and Eastern Passage.
 To ensure safe access to McNabs Island, all public docking facilities on the island will be managed as part of the park, and ferry access will be subject to park policies and regulations.
-Traditional visitation to McNabs Island by local residents in private vessels will be permitted, subject to park management objectives concerning the protection of park values and features.
+Traditional access to McNabs Island in private vessels will be permitted, subject to park management objectives concerning the protection of park values and features.

-Due to the strong emphasis placed on the conservation and protection of park values on Lawlor Island, public access to the island will not be provided at this time.
+Due to the strong emphasis placed on the conservation and protection of park values on Lawlor Island, public access to the island will not be provided.
 Visitation to the island will be restricted to scientific and other purposes that enhance management of the island through greater understanding of, and appreciation for, the island's natural and cultural heritage values.

 Currently two main public access points are used on McNabs Island: Garrison Pier situated in McNabs Cove on the island's western shore and Range Pier at Wreck Cove on the island's eastern shore.
 In addition, the Department maintains a small, shallow-water service wharf at Ives Cove.
+This plan recognizes the need to further explore the development of a public access point at Ives Point.
 Wreck Cove and, to a lesser extent, Timmonds Cove, are also popular moorage locations for boaters.

-Major repairs to Garrison Pier were completed in 2002, and further improvements are planned over the long term.
-Range Pier will be replaced when there is a management regime in place, a commitment to provide adequate facilities and services on the island to accommodate more visitors, and appropriate partnership agreements to provide funding and ongoing management.
+Major repairs to Garrison Pier were completed in 2002, and further improvements are planned.
+Replacement of Range Pier, the main access point from Eastern Passage, has been identified as a priority.
 Responsibility for improved docking and moorage facilities will be shared among key island stakeholders and partners.

 This plan proposes that passenger ferry service to McNabs Island be left to the private sector as is currently the practice.
+Notwithstanding, however, the option to utilize Metro Transit ferry service will be used if feasible.
 No exclusivity or monopoly in the provision of this service is contemplated.
 Certain provisions will govern the implementation and delivery of this service:

-- All commercial ferry operators will require a permit from the Department of Natural Resources to land or pick up passengers on McNabs Island. - Commercial ferry services may land and pick up visitors only at locations within McNabs and Lawlor Islands Provincial Park that are approved by the Department. - Commercial ferry operators must comply with all applicable federal and provincial regulations governing the transportation of passengers by boat. - The Department of Natural Resources will consult with commercial ferry operators on the development and implementation of a park fee collection system.
+- All commercial ferry operators will require a permit from the Department of Natural Resources to land or pick up passengers on McNabs Island. - Commercial ferry services may land and pick up visitors only at locations within McNabs and Lawlor Islands Provincial Park that are approved by the Department.

+The Department of Natural Resources will consult with commercial ferry operators on the development and implementation of a park fee collection system.
 Monies raised through this fee will be used for park improvements.

-Parks Canada is currently reviewing options for providing public access to Georges Island National Historic Site of Canada.
-Subject to the outcome of that review, this management plan may be amended to improve public access to McNabs Island should opportunities arise to partner with Parks Canada or others in the delivery of public access to both Georges Island National Historic Site of Canada and McNabs and Lawlor Islands Provincial Park.
+Based on a Parks Canada review on the provision of public access to Georges Island National Historic Site of Canada, this plan may be amended to improve public access should opportunities arise to partner with Parks Canada or others in the delivery of public access to both Georges Island National Historic Site of Canada and McNabs and Lawlor Islands Provincial Park.